 304 West Main Street

 This two-story Queen Anne-style brick house, built in 1884, features a turret and one story porch with trim.
 It is made from yellow brick stained to simulate red brick.
 Mr. McColl operated Marlboro County’s first bank (1886) and brought the railroad to the county (1884).
 He also established the Bennettsville Cotton Mill in 1897.
 The town of McColl is named for him.
-The house is now the home of the Bennettsville Visitors Center and Chamber of Commerce.
+The house is now the home of the Bennettsville Visitors Center.

 Thomas Memorial Baptist Church